 - The grievance procedures at the home institution of the respondent apply.
-(The 7C Sexual Misconduct Resources website has links to the grievance procedures and the Title IX teams for all institutions in the Consortium.)
+(Visit here for links to the grievance procedures for all institutions in the Consortium.)

-- Even though it is the respondent’s institution’s procedures that apply, if you want to make a report, we recommend you start by scheduling a meeting with the Scripps Title IX Office by calling (909) 607-7142 or emailing Sally Steffen, Title IX Coordinator.
+- Even though it is the respondent’s institution’s procedures that apply, if you want to make a report, we recommend you start by scheduling a meeting with the Scripps Title IX Coordinator by calling (909) 607-7142 or emailing Sally Steffen, Title IX Coordinator.

-- The Scripps College Title IX Team will give you an overview of the policy and procedures at the respondent’s school; coordinate your communications with the respondent’s school; and, as the matter is investigated and decided, stay in close contact with you and the Title IX coordinator at the respondent’s home institution.
+- The Scripps Title IX Coordinator will give you an overview of the policy and procedures at the respondent’s school; coordinate your communications with the respondent’s school; and, as the matter is investigated and decided, stay in close contact with you and the Title IX coordinator at the respondent’s home institution.

-- The team will also work with the respondent’s home institution to establish appropriate interim measures.
+- The Title IX Coordinators at the two schools will work together to establish appropriate interim measures.

 - The matter will be investigated either 1) by a team consisting of an investigator from the home institution of the respondent and an investigator from the home institution of the complainant; or 2) by an independent outside investigator.

 - Meetings with the complainant will take place on the complainant’s home campus, and meetings with the respondent will take place on the respondent’s home campus